Welcome to Wilton, Maine

 At the most recent Parks and Recreation committee meeting, it was decided that the Wilton Recreation Department will not hold swim lessons this summer at Kineowatha Park, due to concerns over Covid 19.
 We are however, attempting to hold as many of our usual activities as we feel we can do safely.
 The Main Lodge at Kineowatha Park will open on July 1st, but we will be limiting the number of customers in the lodge to no more than 8 at a time.
 Tentative hours for the lodge to be open are 12-4 pm daily.
 These hours are subject to change depending how busy the park is.

-The docks are scheduled to be installed the week of June 22.
-Canoe, kayak and paddle board rentals will be available July 1st as well.
-Calling ahead to make a reservation to use these items is recommended.
+The docks have been installed for the 2020 summer season.
+Canoe, kayak and paddle board rentals are available as of July 1, 2020 Calling ahead to make a reservation to use these items is recommended.
 Buildings will be made available for rent for the day for class reunions, family reunions, birthday parties etc. starting July 1st.
 Please call the Recreation Department at 645-4825 for all reservations.

 Softball for girls ages 8-13 will start July 1st and run on Mondays and Wednesdays from 5-6:30 pm Baseball for boys ages 7-10 will start July 2nd and run on Tuesdays and Thursdays from 5-6:30.
 It is STRONGLY SUGGESTED that players have their own bats and helmets to cut down on the chances of spreading any viruses.
 However, the Recreation Department will provide those items as needed.
 Cost for these programs is $25 and any paperwork needed can be filled out at the first practice.
 We will start with skills and drills for a couple nights and then move into “in house” scrimmages.
 Spectators will be expected to “social distance” while watching.